Switzerland · January

 Events in Interlaken this January

-One of the oldest and most challenging downhill ski races in the World Cup circuit, held near Interlaken.
+One of the most famous and longest downhill ski races on the World Cup circuit, held near Wengen/Grindelwald.

 What to pack for Interlaken in January